-If Jim uses the AAL system architecture of category 1, the latter should assist in fulfilling the scenarios below:
+If Jim uses the AAL system architecture of Category 1, the latter should assist in fulfilling the scenarios below:

-- Scenario 1 Assistance for detecting health parameter deviations: Jim has sudden pulse variations, detected by the pulse monitoring sensor, which are critical for cardiac patients.
+- Scenario 1-Assistance for detecting health parameter deviations: Jim has sudden pulse variations detected by the pulse monitoring sensor, which is critical for cardiac patients.
 If the pulse is low, the DSS alerts the caregiver of a low pulse.
-If the pulse is high and the user is currently exercising (if this is the case, a high pulse is considered as normal) and if not, it sends an alert to the caregiver. - Scenario 2 Fall detection: Jim falls heavily while exercising, the fall sensors detect the fall and the system immediately notifies the fall event to the caregiver.
+If the pulse is high and the user is currently exercising, this is considered as normal, and if not, it sends an alert to the caregiver. - Scenario 2-Fall detection: Jim falls heavily while exercising, the fall sensors detect the fall and the system immediately notifies the caregiver of the fall event.

-However, if Jim needs additional functionality support, then he needs to acquire the CAMI AAL system (Category 3), which can handle additional scenarios besides the already mentioned ones.
+However, if Jim needs additional functionality support, then he needs to acquire the CAMI AAL system (Category 3), which can handle additional scenarios to the already mentioned ones.
 The fall detection in CAMI is complex, as it employs a combination of wearable fall sensor (Vibby) and camera sensor for detecting the fall event.

-- Scenario 3 Home-monitoring functionalities: Jim forgets to switch off the cooker after cooking his dinner, which results in a fire in the house.
-The fire detection sensor of CAMI detects the fire and the system alerts the firefighters of the fire incident in Jim's house. - Scenario 4 Combining various functionalities in case of multiple events occurring together: Jim is cooking his breakfast.
+- Scenario 3-Home-monitoring functionalities: Jim forgets to switch off the cooker after cooking his dinner, which results in a fire in the house.
+The fire detection sensor of CAMI detects the fire and the system alerts the firefighters of the fire incident in Jim's house. - Scenario 4-Combining various functionalities in case of multiple events occurring together: Jim is cooking his breakfast.
 He suddenly feels dizzy and falls.
 The gas-based cooker is still on, and eventually starts a fire in Jim's house.
 In this case, the CAMI system detects the simultaneously occurring events, and alerts the firefighter and caregiver of both the events.
-As a result, the firefighters and caregivers can immediately start the rescue without waiting for alarm confirmations, avoiding potentially dangerous consequences [32].
+As a result, the firefighters and caregivers can immediately start the rescue without waiting for alarm confirmations, avoiding potentially dangerous consequences [1].
 Further, if there are any health parameter variations detected for Jim along with the fall (for instance, a low pulse), the fall event can be associated with the low pulse, and the caregiver notified accordingly, which can help in further diagnosis.